tomdavenport/agency/case-study/index.md

 center:
 ---

-We help companies like yours to attract new clients, boost sales, and increase lifetime.
+We help companies like yours to attract new clients, boost sales, and increase lifetime value.

 Here's a selection of recent case studies: